| |

 fence with the slogan "Gotham City- Building Toward a Better Tomorrow"

-through a hole in the construction fence going from the tranquil park
+hole in the construction fence going from the tranquil park into the

 Once into the dark side of Gotham, the sounds of gangs and police chases